-- (b) Recall to a regular part-time or full-time position shall be in order of seniority.
+- (b) Recall to a regular part-time or full-time RN or RPN position shall be in order of seniority of employees employed within the affected classification.
 An employee will respond to a registered notice of recall within seven calendar days of receipt of same and shall be available for work within an additional fourteen (14) days unless otherwise agreed. - (c) The Employer and Union will meet and discuss the layoffs at the earliest opportunity.
 This discussion will include the service which the Home will undertake after the layoff.